Limited company allowable expenses: are they tax-deductible?

-When it comes sorting out your limited company allowable expenses, it’s easy to stick your head in the sand, avoid it at all costs and just add what you think is ‘reasonable’ for your tax write-offs.
+When it comes to sorting out your limited company allowable expenses, it’s easy to stick your head in the sand, avoid it at all costs and just add what you think is ‘reasonable’ for your tax write-offs.

 But digging into your tax-deductible expenses could help take the sting out of the tax man’s next visit.